Nitrogen Mineralization in High-Elevation Hay Meadow Soils for Improved Fertility Management

 In-Situ Nitrogen Mineralization

 In-situ N mineralization studies subject soils to natural edaphic conditions for the determination of net N mineralization.
-In-situ cores differ from general soil samples in that the sampled core is not exposed to inward and outward fluxes of N for the duration of experiment, controlling for leaching and plant uptake of mineralized N. Our experiment will utilize the method by Moberg et al. (2013), which combines ion exchange resin (IER) and soil cores to create an incubation environment permeable to gas and water exchange, but impermeable to inorganic N. Briefly, 10-cm diameter polyvinyl chloride (PVC) tubes were inserted into the soil to a depth of 27 cm (representing the active root zone of meadow forage species).
-In-tact cores encased in their tubing were be removed from the soil and the bottom 3 cm of soil was removed from the core to allow room to insert two IER bags.
+In-situ cores differ from general soil samples in that the sampled core is not exposed to inward and outward fluxes of N for the duration of experiment, controlling for leaching and plant uptake of mineralized N. Our experiment is utilizing the method by Moberg et al. (2013), which combines ion exchange resin (IER) and soil cores to create an incubation environment permeable to gas and water exchange, but impermeable to inorganic N. Briefly, 10-cm diameter polyvinyl chloride (PVC) tubes were inserted into the soil to a depth of 27 cm (representing the active root zone of meadow forage species).
+In-tact cores encased in their tubing were removed from the soil and the bottom 3 cm of soil was removed from the core to allow room to insert two IER bags.
 Encased cores with bags inserted in the bottom were re-installed in the hole from which they were sampled.

 Ion exchange resin bags allow water and gas to naturally exchange through the encased soil core, but capture inorganic N by adsorbing it to the ion resin.
 Because meadows are subject to a high water table, the bottom of the two IER bags at the base of the core eliminates any movement of N into the core with rising water (Moberg et al. 2013), while the upper IER bag captures any N that leaches from the inside of the soil core.
 A third IER bag was placed at a depth of 5 cm at the transition between the O and A horizons in the soil to distinguish any differences in mineralization rates in the different soil horizons.
 In this way, an in-situ soil incubation was developed that is exposed to natural edaphic temperature and air/water flow conditions while containing any produced inorganic N. To eliminate the effect of plant uptake of N, sod at the top of the core was killed with non-selective herbicide.
 Cores were installed immediately following soil thaw, prior to biological soil activity and fertilizer application, in order to capture an entire season of mineralization.